satvikshri/OpenMRS-submissions/README.md

 # OpenMRS-submissions
-All of my design contributions to OpenMRS.
+Details on my design contributions to OpenMRS.

 (order: newest to oldest)